HOME

 Eligibility Criteria:

-Recipients of the Disability Studies fall scholarships are selected based on (1) strong academic achievement, (2) commitment to the field of disability studies and (3) to working as an advocate on issues of importance to the disability community.
+Recipients of the Disability Studies Shapiro Scholarship are selected based on (1) strong academic achievement, (2) commitment to the field of disability studies, and (3) to working as an advocate on issues of importance to the disability community.
 To be eligible for the scholarships, students must have:

 1. A 3.0 cumulative GPA;

-2. Admittance to the UCLA Disability Studies minor;
+2. Admittance to the UCLA Disability Studies minor or major*;

 3. Completed or currently enrolled in Disability Studies 101W and;